skywind3000/vim-quickui/MANUAL.md

 augroup END
 ```

-This piece of code setup a `p` keymap in your quickfix window to preview items, and press `p` again to close the preview window.
+This sets up a `p` keymap in the quickfix window to preview items.
+Press `p` again to close the preview window.

 ## Customize

 ### How to change border style

-Change border characters.
+Change border characters:

     let g:quickui_border_style = 1   (default)